 Prior to coaching, Morrissey played two seasons for Emory & Henry (2011-12) after playing two years at Mohwak Valley Community College.
 She was selected as the Wasps’ Most Valuable Player in 2011 and also earned All-ODAC Honorable Mention honors as a catcher.
 She played her senior season at the shortstop position.
 At Mohawk Valley, she was named the Mountain Valley Collegiate Conference Player of the Year en route to NJCAA All-Region III First Team honors both as a freshman and sophomore.
 She holds MVCC records for doubles and extra-base hits in a season.

 Morrissey is passionate about using the sport of softball as a ministry and teaching life lessons.
-In addition to working with many student-athletes at Emory & Henry, Morrissey traveled with Forrester to the Czech Republic to do mission work and run youth softball clinics in 2014 and 2017.
+In addition to her coaching duties, Morrissey is the director of Movement One at Emory & Henry.
+Movement One is an organization designed for student-athletes at Emory & Henry to unify and serve the campus, community, and world.
+Morrissey is the movement’s founder and leader which demonstrates God’s indispensable love and allows for mission opportunities both locally and globally.
+Morrissey has also traveled with Forrester to the Czech Republic to do mission work and run youth softball clinics in 2014 and 2017.